MadhavaReddyMadathala/Deep_Drowsiness_Detection/README.md

 ## 📖 Overview

-This repository contains a deep learning model to detect drowsiness in drivers using **webcam feed** or pre-recorded videos.
-The system alerts users with an audible alarm 🚨 when signs of drowsiness (like closed eyes or yawning) are detected.
-Perfect for enhancing road safety! 🚦👨‍✈️
+This repository contains a deep learning model to detect drowsiness in drivers using **webcam feed** or pre-recorded videos.Perfect for enhancing road safety! 🚦👨‍✈️

 ### Key Features 🌟
 - **Real-time detection** using YOLO for high-speed inference 🚀